mmmirrra/mmmirrra.github.io/_posts/2024-03-17-Algorithm-analysis.markdown

 // - 입력 데이터의 상태
 - Factors affecting running time
   - Input Size
-    - "Size of data input", "Number of objects the problem is trying to resolve"
+    - "Size of data input", "Number of object the problem is trying to resolve"
       - For example : the number of list elements, the size of the matrix, the number of vertices in the graph, etc.
   - Status of input data